runTheTable12/de-zoomcamp-course-project/README.md

  To do so, connect to the database via any available client and run the `DWH_creation.sql` script from the `sql` folder.

- ## 3. Deploying airlow with data processing DAG and metabase for making a dashboard.
+ ## 3. Deploying airlow with data processing DAG and metabase for making a dashboard

  To do this you can just run `docker-compose up`.